stefanprodan/kustomizer/docs/index.md

 Compared to `kustomize build`, `kustomizer build -k` does things a little different:

-- Pulls Kubernetes manifests from container registries.
+- Pulls resources from container registries.
 - Reorders the resources according to the provided configuration.
 - Allows `kustomization.yaml` to load files from outside their root directory.
 - Disallows the usage of Kustomize exec and container-based plugins.